johnehunt/java-condensed-intro/README.md

 # java-condensed-intro
-Labs for a condensed Introduction to Java
+Sample code for a condensed Introduction to Java